Regular Baptists: United States

 The term Regular Baptists developed in America from English immigrants who had been influenced by the Particular and General Baptists churches that were established in England.
 According to Stuart Ivison and Fred Rosser: "By 1638 there were also congregations of ‘Particular’ Baptists, who held that the Atonement was of particular application, i.e., for the sake of the elect only."
-The General, also known as Free Baptists, however, believed that all people could reap the benefits of atonement.
+The Free Baptists, however, believed that all people could reap the benefits of atonement.
 This meant, particularly for the western pioneers, that individuals that were baptized were allowed to become church members and take communion.

-The number of Regular Baptists began to increase over the number of General or Free Baptists after the 1707 formation of the Philadelphia Baptist Association (PBA), which in 1742 developed a Confession of Faith.
+The number of Regular Baptists began to increase over the number of Free Baptists after the establishment of the Philadelphia Baptist Association (PBA) in 1707, which in 1742 developed a confession of faith.
 The influence and mission program of the Philadelphia Baptists shifted many of the Free Baptists to Regular Baptists.
 John Asplund traveled the United States and created the first comprehensive list of Baptist denominations in the United States in 1790 entitled Annual Register of the Baptist Denomination in America.
 He found that the greatest number of Baptist churches at that time were Regular Baptist churches.

 In the 1800s, the term Regular Baptist came to describe the Free Baptists.
 This was a surprising change as the term regular initially described the opposing position to the Free Baptists (i.e., particular atonement).
 This happened as a result of the strict view of communion they took which held that individuals must be baptized prior to partaking of the Lord's Table.

-Between the late 19th and early 20th centuries, the Northern Baptist Convention was polluted by individuals who were adopting the higher-critical theories of German theologians.
-This caused many to separate from the convention and to form several groups of conservative, fundamental baptists.
+Between the late 19th and early 20th centuries, the Northern Baptist Convention included individuals who were adopting the higher-critical theories of German theologians.
+This caused many to separate from the convention and to form several groups of conservative, Fundamentalist Baptists.
 During this, the General Association of Regular Baptist Churches was born.
 Their designation as Regular Baptists was unrelated to the dispute over general and particular atonement.

 There are still a number of organizations that are considered Regular Baptists, but the degree of strictness regarding atonement beliefs may vary across Regular Baptists churches today.